Unlevered Free Cash Flow (UFCF): Definition, Formula, and Step-by-Step Calculation

 Understanding working capital in UFCF calculations

 An increase in net working capital represents a cash outflow that must be subtracted from UFCF.
 When accounts receivable increase by $100,000, that's $100,000 trapped in customer IOUs rather than cash you can actually spend.
 The rule is simple but counterintuitive, where increases in NWC reduce cash flow while decreases in NWC improve cash flow.
+Common bookkeeping mistakes around working capital tracking can significantly distort UFCF calculations, so maintaining accurate records of receivables and payables is critical.

 How to calculate UFCF